The Signs Of Separation Anxiety Disorder In Children

 Let’s take a closer look at how separation anxiety may manifest across various age groups, which might help to prevent separation anxiety disorder.

-Feeling anxious when separated: When separation anxiety is normal
+Feeling anxious when separated: Symptoms when separation anxiety is normal

 Separation anxiety is a normal part of development for children between nine and 18 months of age; most outgrow this separation anxiety by about age three.
-Signs of separation anxiety in babies and toddlers may include:
+Symptoms and signs of separation anxiety in babies and toddlers may include:

 Babies who haven’t developed object permanence yet–which generally begins to develop around 4-7 months of age–may react strongly to the absence of a caregiver, exhibiting separation anxiety and other anxiety symptoms.
 This is because they believe their parent or primary caregiver has gone away forever when they can’t see them.